FinalVossler/Root-Front-Host/README.md

 # Todos:

-- Add the remove product to the cart actions section
-- Add the sided items' section
 - Create a view tab for a user's products in the profile page.
 - Add the search entity in the header and the ability to configure it by model
 - Support price conversion from dollar to euro depending on the selected language